 I’m a Professor of Philosophy, Feminist, Gender, and Sexuality Studies, and Environmental Studies at Wesleyan University.
-I also co-coordinate Wesleyan Animal Studies and Direct the Ethics in Society Project.
+I also co-coordinate Wesleyan Animal Studies, direct the Ethics in Society Project, and chair the faculty advisory committee for the Center for Prison Education.

 My work lies at the intersection of ethical theory and ethical practice, with a particular focus on ethical issues that impact those often overlooked in traditional ethical investigations, e.g. women, people of color, non-human animals.